 Substitute Senate Bill No. 1449 seeks to amend Connecticut's regulations on medium-duty and heavy-duty towing services by introducing new definitions and establishing a framework for uniform rates and charges.
-The bill repeals Section 14-66 and mandates the Commissioner of Transportation to create and publish just and reasonable rates for light-duty, medium-duty, and heavy-duty towing, considering factors like the Consumer Price Index.
-It also requires public hearings for rate proposals and a biennial review of rates upon petition from wrecker services.
-The legislation emphasizes structured rate-setting to reflect operational costs and safety standards, aiming to enhance the regulatory framework for towing services.
+The bill repeals Section 14-66 and mandates the Commissioner of Transportation to set just and reasonable rates for light-duty, medium-duty, and heavy-duty towing, considering factors like the Consumer Price Index and operational costs.
+It also requires the Commissioner to publish a schedule of uniform hourly rates and itemized charges for these services, hold public hearings to gather input, and emphasizes safety and operational costs in rate determination.
+The bill aims to enhance transparency and fairness in the towing industry while ensuring service providers can operate sustainably.

 TRA Joint Favorable Substitute: 14-66, 14-63, 29-23a, 14-66b